rithviknishad/vitcc_electrical_issues/README.md

-# vitcc_electrical_issues
+# Electrical Issues Platform for VITCC

-A platform to raise electrical complaints in VITCC
+A platform to raise electrical complaints in VITCC.